-There are developed lakes with easy access around Boulder Junction, as well as remote lakes in the Northern Highland-American Legion State Forest that are surrounded by nothing but trees.
+There are developed lakes with easy access around Boulder Junction, as well as remote lakes in the Northern Highland-American Legion State Forest in Vilas County that are surrounded by nothing but trees.
 Some of these forest lakes might take a bit more effort to reach, but when you arrive you may discover you have the ice all to yourself.
 Here are some classic Boulder Junction ice fishing lakes:

 Little John Lake

 South of Allequash is another little gem of a lake.
 Little John covers just 151 acres but holds largemouth bass, smallmouth bass, northern pike, trout and walleye.